Milton Keynes grid road system

 The Milton Keynes grid road system is a network of predominantly national speed limit, fully landscaped routes that form the top layer of the street hierarchy for both private and public transport in Milton Keynes, Buckinghamshire.
 The system is unique in the United Kingdom for its innovative use of street hierarchy principles: the grid roads run in between districts rather than through them.
-This arrangement permits higher speed limits due to the absence of buildings close to the roads although more recently some have been limited in part to 40 mph.
-The grid road system also serves an important purpose of discouraging through-traffic from travelling through neighborhoods and thus reduces traffic noise and pollution from pedestrian areas.
+This arrangement permits higher speed limits due to the absence of buildings close to the roads, although more recently some have been limited in part to 40 mph.
+The grid road system also serves an important purpose of discouraging through-traffic from travelling through neighbourhoods and thus reduces traffic noise and pollution in pedestrian areas.
 Motor traffic is segregated from pedestrian and leisure cycling traffic, which uses the alternative Milton Keynes redway system.
 Almost all grid junctions are roundabouts, and the absence of traffic lights (from most) enables free and efficient movement of traffic.

 The grid roads

 The grid system is made up of 11 roads aligned roughly north–south and 10 aligned roughly east–west.
-In early planning documents, these were simply designated as "V roads" and "H roads" respectively (for "vertical", roughly North/South, and "horizontal", roughly East/West); these designations have remained popular alongside the subsequent formal (conventional) names.
+In early planning documents, these were simply designated as "V roads" and "H roads" respectively (for "vertical", roughly north–south, and "horizontal", roughly East/West); these designations have remained popular alongside the subsequent formal (conventional) names.
 V-roads are named as "Streets", and H-roads as "Ways".
 The roads are not precisely straight and aligned, and there are several places where two H roads, or two V roads, meet at a junction.
 The districts enclosed by the grid roads are known as grid squares.

 In addition, the A5 road between Old Stratford and Little Brickhill is a grade separated dual carriageway that is independent of the system (built to bypass the old Watling Street route), running between the grid roads but with four interchanges with the system.
 It is sometimes locally referred to as the A5(D), for 'diversion', to distinguish it from the 'old A5' which is now V4 Watling Street.

 Below is a list of the grid roads.
 Some double as national roads for parts of their routes; these are shown in brackets: